-To sum up, Toxic People are individuals who cause a negative reaction or opinion through their attitudes and actions.
-Stereotypically, Toxic People are manipulators who want to get what they want or feel better about themselves by any means possible.
+To sum up, Toxic People are individuals who cause a negative reaction or feeling.
+This can be from their attitudes and/or actions.
+Stereotypically, Toxic People are manipulators.
+They want to get what they want or feel better about themselves by any means possible.
 While that kind of toxic person personality does exist, there are other types too.

 The following chart lists a selection of the type of traits that toxic people are known for.
 The list is by no means extensive and may not all apply at the same time, it’s just to give you a good understanding of this topic.

 What are Toxic People and Toxic Behaviour?

 Much like how real life toxic waste degrades or eats away at materials over time, toxic people and their toxic ways can ebb or eat away at a person’s well being or emotional state.
 Toxic people are a type of bully but for the most part, they are people who are close to you.
 Examples of such people can be; a family member, a friend, partner, work colleague, etc.